-- Your Program Planning Guide

-- Step-by-step registration instructions

-- Information about textbooks, orientation, preparing for your first week, and more.
+- Your Program Planning Guide - Step-by-step registration instructions with the Course Registration Tutorial - Information about textbooks, orientation, preparing for your first week, and more.

 For additional information on transfer credit, waitlists and more, visit the Registration Resource Website.

 mruGradU8 is a program audit system and advising tool designed to assist you in reviewing your academic history, identifying requirements you completed and those that are still needed for graduation.
 As you move through your certificate, mruGradU8 will become a great planning tool for you to measure your progress.